flintlib/arb/doc/source/arb_hypgeom.rst

     We compute an enclosing interval using an asymptotic approximation followed by some number of Newton iterations, using the error bounds given in [Pet1999]_.
-If very high precision is requested, the root is subsequently refined using Newton steps with doubling working precision.
+If very high precision is requested, the root is subsequently refined using interval Newton steps with doubling working precision.

 Hypergeometric sequences
 -------------------------------------------------------------------------------